Ren-ZY/RUSD/README.md

 ## Install

-1. First, you have to new a file named **rust-toolchain.toml** in the rusd root directory them write the following lines into your **rust-toolchain.toml**
+1. First, you have to new a file named ""**rust-toolchain.toml**"" in the rusd root directory them write the following lines into your ""**rust-toolchain.toml**""

 ```
 [toolchain]